triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

     return responses
 ```

 There are two key points to note in this case: the `pb_utils.get_input_tensor_by_name(...)` and the `pb_utils.InferenceResponse(...)` function.
 These functions, as the name implies are used to receive and send tensors.
 Triton Inference Server supports a wide range of datatypes.
-In this example we showcase 5 of them, but for a full list of supported datatypes, refer to the [documentation here](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#datatypes).
+In this example, we showcase 5 of them, but for a full list of supported datatypes, refer to the [documentation here](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#datatypes).

 In the case of this model, the "input layers" are `model_1_input_string`, `model_1_input_UINT8_array`, `model_1_input_INT8_array`, `model_1_input_FP32_image` and `model_1_input_bool`.
 We define these along with the expected dimension and datatype in `config.pbtxt` for this model.
 ```